Christine Ourmières-Widener: Career

+Early career

-She worked at Air France from 1988, where she started in the maintenance team for the Concorde.
-Subsequently appointed UK and Ireland Managing Director for Air France, she was then named Chief Executive of the Irish airline CityJet, after it was bought by Air France, from 1 October 2010 to 2015.
+Ourmières-Widener worked at Air France from 1988, where she started in the maintenance team for the Concorde.
+Subsequently, she was appointed as the UK and Ireland Managing Director for Air France, she was then named Chief Executive of the Irish airline CityJet, after it was bought by Air France, from 1 October 2010 to 2015.
 She was for some time part of the European Regions Airline Association.

-On 20 December 2016, it was announced that she was joining Flybe.
+On 20 December 2016, it was announced that Ourmières-Widener was joining Flybe.
 She was the first woman elected to the board of 31 members.
 She had been appointed interim director on 24 April 2017, when Fernando Pinto stepped down.

+CEO of TAP, 2021–2023

 On 24 June 2021, Ourmières-Widener was appointed CEO of Portugal's flag carrier TAP Air Portugal.

 During her tenant as CEO of TAP Air Portugal, the company went through restructuring and observed positive financial growth which was also boosted by the end of COVID-19 restrictions schemes on travel of passengers.

 However, such endeavours were tarnished in 2022 with scandals, culminating with the Alexandra Reis case.
-Reis, a state secretary of Treasure who was a board member of TAP Air Portugal then dismissed by Ourmières-Widener without the latter publicly disclosing the nature of this action, left the company with agreement on a hefty severance pay (over €500,000, to compensate the remainder of her full 4 year term contract with paid holidays) to work on NAV, another state-subsidised institute, which evoked public outcry on Portuguese society.
+Reis, a state secretary of Treasure who was a board member of TAP Air Portugal then dismissed by Ourmières-Widener without the latter publicly disclosing the nature of this action, left the company with agreement on a hefty severance pay (over €500,000, to compensate the remainder of her full 4-year term contract with paid holidays) to work on NAV, another state-subsidised institute, which evoked public outcry on Portuguese society.

-Political pressure led to the dismissal of Pedro Nuno Santos, minister of the Ministry of Infrastructure and Housing (Portugal), a cabinet directly involved with the ownership of TAP and who gave approval to the dismissal of Reis.
+Political pressure led to the dismissal of Pedro Nuno Santos, minister of the Ministry of Infrastructure and Housing, a cabinet directly involved with the ownership of TAP and who gave approval to the dismissal of Reis.

-On 6 March 2023, weeks after the public inquiry in the portuguese Parliament about the Alexandra Reis case, and the final audit report from IGF (Inspeção-Geral de Finanças), the government dismissed her from executive duties with no severance pay.
+On 6 March 2023, weeks after the public inquiry in the Portuguese Parliament about the Alexandra Reis case, and the final audit report from IGF (Inspeção-Geral de Finanças), the government dismissed her from executive duties with no severance pay.
+In September 2023, Ourmières-Widener filed a lawsuit with the Central Civil Court of Lisbon to claim over 5.9 million euros ($6.3 million) in compensation.

+CEO of French Bee, 2023 - January 2025

+Ourmières-Widener was appointed CEO of French Bee, a French long-haul low-cost airline, and president of Air Caraïbes in 2023.
+On January 21, 2025, the Dubreuil group, the holding company of French Bee and Air Caraïbes, announced the end of their collaboration with Christine Ourmières-Widener.